-Figure 2.20: Hispanic Population 2022 (% of Persons by Census Tract)
+Figure 2.20: Hispanic Population 2022 (% of Persons by Census Tract

 The Planning Area has a growing Hispanic population, and while those persons who have moved to the region over the past five years tend to have greater language barriers, many long-time Hispanic residents speak both languages well.
-(Figure 2.20) The most prevalent language spoken in the planning area other than English is Spanish.
-Only 5% of Kansas City, Missouri's population does not speak English well.
-(Figure 2.21)
+The most prevalent language spoken in the planning area other than English is Spanish.
+Only 5 percent of Kansas City, Missouri's population does not speak English well.